 On DVD : GpsPrune is included in the "top 100 open-source software for 2012" from com-magazin, and included in the January 2012 DVD.

-PDF user guide : A user guide to GpsPrune has recently been completed.
-It is now available in downloadable PDF format for sale.
+PDF user guide : A user guide to GpsPrune is also available in downloadable PDF format and browsable HTML format for sale.
 If you're interested in buying one, please see the user guide page.

 Thanks to volunteer translators, GpsPrune supports the following languages: